If there is one thing parents today want more than ever, it’s simply this – answers.

 Subluxation and Autonomic Dysfunction: A Crucial Connection

-One of the most significant ways subluxation can impact health is through its effect on the autonomic nervous system (ANS).
+One of the most significant ways subluxation can impact health is through its effect on the Autonomic Nervous System (ANS).
 The ANS controls involuntary functions, such as heart rate, digestion, and immune response, and is regulated in large part by the vagus nerve.

 Subluxation, particularly in the upper neck and brainstem region, can lead to vagus nerve dysfunction and dysautonomia, an imbalance in the ANS.
 When the vagus nerve is not functioning optimally, it can result in a wide range of symptoms and conditions, including: